-- 5 Employees serving in wildland fire positions that require a fitness rating of - 6 arduous as a condition of employment are authorized one hour of duty time each - 7 work day for physical fitness conditioning.
-Employees not having a fitness - 8 rating of arduous as a condition of employment, but who are required by a - 9 Critical Performance element or other written agreement to maintain an arduous - level, will be authorized three hours per week of duty time for physical fitness - 11 conditioning.
-All other wildland firefighting personnel holding qualifications - requiring ratings of moderate or arduous may be authorized, by their supervisor, - up to three hours per week of duty time for fitness conditioning.
-Prior to any - duty time being allowed for physical fitness conditioning, employees and - supervisors must agree, in writing, what physical conditioning activities the - 16 employee will engage in, and when and where they will occur.
-Activities outside - of the agreement will not be authorized or allowed.
-A combination of activities - designed to increase both physical strength and aerobic fitness, while - 19 minimizing the possibility of physical injury, should be utilized.
+- 10 Employees serving in wildland fire positions that require a fitness rating of - arduous as a condition of employment are authorized one hour of duty time each - work day for physical fitness conditioning.
+Employees not having a fitness - 13 rating of arduous as a condition of employment, but who are required by a - 14 Critical Performance element or other written agreement to maintain an arduous - level, will be authorized three hours per week of duty time for physical fitness - conditioning.
+All other wildland firefighting personnel holding qualifications - 17 requiring ratings of moderate or arduous may be authorized, by their supervisor, - up to three hours per week of duty time for fitness conditioning.
+Prior to any - duty time being allowed for physical fitness conditioning, employees and - 20 supervisors must agree, in writing, what physical conditioning activities the - employee will engage in, and when and where they will occur.
+Activities outside - 22 of the agreement will not be authorized or allowed.
+A combination of activities - 23 designed to increase both physical strength and aerobic fitness, while - 24 minimizing the possibility of physical injury, should be utilized.

-20 National Fire Operations Fitness Challenge
+25 National Fire Operations Fitness Challenge

-- 21 The national fire operations fitness challenge encourages and recognizes - 22 achievement in physical fitness by FWS firefighters.
-The fitness challenge - provides a common system by which FWS firefighters can measure current - 24 fitness, establish fitness goals, and track fitness improvement.
-The fitness - 25 challenge is voluntary, but FWS firefighters are encouraged to participate. - 26 The fitness challenge tests participants in four basic exercises push-ups, pull- - 27 ups, sit-ups and a timed run of either 1.5 miles or 3 miles.
-Test results are - 28 compiled into a final overall score. - 29 Unit and Regional offices are encouraged to support firefighter participation. - 30 Individual accomplishments can be forwarded to the national office for - 31 employee recognition by the Branch Chief.
+- 26 The national fire operations fitness challenge encourages and recognizes - 27 achievement in physical fitness by FWS firefighters.
+The fitness challenge - provides a common system by which FWS firefighters can measure current - 29 fitness, establish fitness goals, and track fitness improvement.
+The fitness - challenge is voluntary, but FWS firefighters are encouraged to participate. - 31 The fitness challenge tests participants in four basic exercises push-ups, pull- - 32 ups, sit-ups and a timed run of either 1.5 miles or 3 miles.
+Test results are - 33 compiled into a final overall score. - Unit and regional offices are encouraged to support firefighter participation. - 35 Individual accomplishments can be forwarded to the national office for - 36 employee recognition by the branch chief.

-32 Training
+37 Training

-33 Agency Administrator Training
+38 Agency Administrator Training

-- 34 The qualification standards identified in the Interagency Fire Program - 35 Management Qualification Standards are required, in conjunction with specific - 36 agency requirements, when filling vacant fire program positions, and as an aid in - 37 developing Individual Development Plans (IDPs) for employees. - 38 Refuge Managers/Project Leaders with Service lands under their - jurisdiction which require the development and maintenance of a Fire - 40 Management Plan must attend Fire Program Management, an Overview - (M-581), or may upon concurrence of the RFMC, attend the Prescribed Fire
+- 39 The qualification standards identified in the Interagency Fire Program - 40 Management Qualification Standards are required, in conjunction with specific - 41 agency requirements, when filling vacant fire program positions, and as an aid in - 42 developing individual development plans (IDPs) for employees.

-- Workshop for Agency Administrators offered by the National Interagency Prescribed Fire Training Center. - Projects leaders/refuge managers who oversee or have the potential to - 4 oversee complex fire management programs should consult with their - 5 RFMC about attending Fire Program Management, Leading Complex Fire Programs (M-582). - Field supervisors who may approve prescribed fire plans must attend Fire Program Management, an Overview (M-581), or may upon concurrence of the RFMC, attend the Prescribed Fire Workshop for Agency Administrators - offered by the National Interagency Prescribed Fire Training Center.
-Regional Chiefs, Regional Refuge Supervisors, and Refuge - Managers/Project Leaders must complete periodic refresher training as - determined by their supervisor in consultation with the RFMC.
-Refresher - training options may include attending fire management - training/workshops, trainee experiences, or mentoring. - Guidance for use of the agency qualification for Agency Administrators (AADM) can be found in the Federal Wildland Fire Qualifications Supplement.
+- Refuge managers/project leaders with Service lands under their jurisdiction which require the development and maintenance of a fire management plan must attend Fire Program Management, an Overview (M-581), or may upon concurrence of the RFMC, attend the Prescribed Fire Workshop for agency administrators offered by the National Interagency Prescribed Fire Training Center. - Projects leaders/refuge managers who oversee or have the potential to oversee complex fire management programs should consult with their RFMC about attending Fire Program Management, Leading Complex Fire Programs (M-582). - Field supervisors who may approve prescribed fire plans must attend FireProgram Management, an Overview (M-581), or may upon concurrence of the RFMC, attend the Prescribed Fire Workshop for Agency Administrators offered by the National Interagency Prescribed Fire Training Center. - Regional chiefs, regional refuge supervisors, and refuge managers/project leaders must complete periodic refresher training as determined by their supervisor in consultation with the RFMC.
+Refresher training options may include attending fire management training/workshops, trainee experiences, or mentoring. - Guidance for use of the agency qualification for agency administrators (AADM) can be found in the Federal Wildland Fire Qualifications Supplement.

-9 Zone Fire Management Officer Training
+23 Zone Fire Management Officer Training

-- All ZFMOs are required to attend the M-581, Fire Program Management, an - 21 Overview course, either as a student or as a member of the instructor cadre.
-If - 22 attending as an instructor, the ZFMO must be present for the entire course.
-See - 23 IFPM requirements.
+- 24 All ZFMOs are required to attend the M-581, Fire Program Management, an - 25 Overview course, either as a student or as a member of the instructor cadre.
+If - 26 attending as an instructor, the ZFMO must be present for the entire course.
+See - 27 IFPM requirements.